Lewesyru/fetch_challenge/README.md

 ---

 ### Part 3
-When exploring and working with the provided dataset, I do noticed several data quality issue:
+When exploring and working with the provided dataset, I noticed several data quality issues:

 1. MongoDB-style JSON.
 - The goal is to map the data to a structured relational data model.
-But the Mongo-style JSON will not be properly parsed by Python `json` package or `pandas.read_json` function.
+But the Mongo-style JSON will not be properly parsed by the Python `json` package or `pandas.read_json` function.

 2. Extremely long list of `rewardsReceiptItemList` for several objects.
-This could potentially cause slowlyness in data preprocessing.
+This could potentially cause slowness in data preprocessing.

 3. Duplicate on `users` table.
 - When exploring the raw data by simple select, I found out that the `users._id` is not unique.